learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 default, JSON Server will start up on port `3000`.
 You should see a notice that you can access the server at `http://localhost:3000`.

+> **Note:** If you see an error saying something like `EADDRESSINUSE`, that
+> likely means you already have something running on port `3000`.
+It's a good idea
+> to shutdown json-server whenever you switch to working on a different project.
+> You can do so by holding down the `control` button and pressing `C`.
+> If you receive this error, but can't find any other terminals that are running
+> json-server, you can try running the series of commands listed at the bottom
+> of this lesson.
+If all else fails, you can always restart your computer!

-Open your browser and paste this URL in.
+Once json-server is up and running, open your browser and paste the `http://localhost:3000` URL in.
 If the server is running correctly, you should be presented with a page of information provided by JSON Server.

-On this page, you'll see a **Resources** section that lists one resource: `/articles`.
+On this page,
+you'll see a **Resources** section that lists one resource: `/articles`.
 The server has read the `db.json` file and found our `articles` key, turning it into a resource.

 Click `/articles` and you will be navigated to a new page, `http://localhost:3000/articles`.
 Instead of a page of info, you'll see the value associated with `articles` in our data, an array containing two objects: